Like a Prayer (album): Singles

 Madonna singing title track and lead single "Like a Prayer" on the Celebration Tour (2023–2024).
-It reached the first spot of the Billboard Hot 100, becoming her seventh number one there.
+It reached the top of the Billboard Hot 100, becoming her seventh number one there.

-Title track "Like a Prayer" was released as lead single on March 3, 1989.
-Acclaimed by music critics, who deemed it one of Madonna's best, it became her seventh number one on the US Billboard Hot 100, remaining in that position for three consecutive weeks.
+The title track "Like a Prayer" was released as lead single on March 3, 1989.
+Acclaimed by music critics, who deemed it one of Madonna's best, it became her seventh number-one single on the US Billboard Hot 100, remaining there for three consecutive weeks.
 It was a global success, reaching number one in Canada, Australia, Belgium, Denmark, Spain, Finland, Iceland, Ireland, Italy, Japan, Netherlands, Norway, New Zealand, Poland, Portugal, United Kingdom, Sweden and Switzerland.
 The accompanying music video, directed by Mary Lambert, sees Madonna with stigmata on her palms, dancing in front of burning crucifixes and praying to a crying statue of a black saint, who comes to life and seduces her.
 The Vatican condemned the visual, while family and religious groups protested against its broadcast.

 Released on May 9, second single "Express Yourself" received positive reviews from critics, who applauded its gender equality message and deemed it a hymn to freedom and encouragement to women and oppressed minorities.
-Commercially, the song peaked at number two on the Hot 100 and reached the first spot of the European Hot 100 Singles chart.
+Commercially, the song peaked at number 2 on the Hot 100 and topped the European Hot 100 Singles chart.
 David Fincher directed the music video, which was inspired by the Fritz Lang classic film Metropolis (1927).
-With a budget of $5 million ($ million in dollars), it was the most expensive music video made up at the time.
-The visual shows a city full of tall skyscrapers and railway lines; Madonna plays two characters: a masculine Marlene Dietrich-like persona, and a submissive wife chained half naked to a bed.
+With a budget of $5 million ($ million in dollars), it was the most expensive music video made at the time.
+The visual shows a city full of tall skyscrapers and railway lines; Madonna plays two characters: a masculine Marlene Dietrich-like persona, and a submissive wife chained half-naked to a bed.
 Critics noted that the video's depiction of female sexuality and Madonna's masculine image was gender-bending.